aurora-is-near/doc.aurora.dev/content/develop/start/metamask.md

 ## Adding an ERC-20 Token to MetaMask

-In the MetaMask interface (with the Aurora TestNet network still selected), click the `Add Token` button:
+In the MetaMask interface (with the Aurora Testnet network still selected), click the `Add Token` button:

 ![MetaMask-add-token-button](../../_img/metamask_add_token_button.png)